genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ### Try yourself

-Set up generic permissions using INSTRUMENT table and INSTRUMENT_ID field.
-The add dynamic permissions in the data server file and request servers files.
+Set up a permission code for Trade inserting.
+The permission code should be called *TRADE_INSERT* and be part of the **alpha-eventhandler.kts** file accordingly.

 :::tip
-Remember to change genesis-system-definition.kts as well as the script files.
-Lastly, insert the records in the three configurations tables.
+Remember to change the **alpha-eventhandler.kts** file, as well as inserting the record in the configuration table *RIGHT_SUMMARY* too.

-After the configurations, you should execute the genesis setup tasks **setupEnvironment** and **install-alpha-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip** to  prepare the database for permission.
-Then run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.
+After the configurations, you should run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.
 :::

 <!-- ## Generating data model from existing sources